ChyKusuma/SPHINXHash/README.md

 Specifically, the SWIFFTX compression function maps 2048 input bits to 520 output bits.
 The chosen mode of operation is HAIFA (Biham and Dunkelman, 2007), resulting in a hash function capable of accommodating inputs of any length up to 264 − 1 bits.
 The resulting message digests align with the required lengths of SHA-3, including 224, 256, 384, and 512 bits.

-### The main component of the SWIFFTX compression function is the SWIFFT function.
+### The main component of the SWIFFTX compression function is the SWIFFT function

 It takes a specific input format and produces a sequence of values as output.
 Here is a description of the SWIFFT function: